monkeynator7/monkeynator7/README.md

 ## Hello there! :wave:

-My name is Monica Carvajal and I'm  Full Stack Developer.
+My name is Monica Carvajal and I'm **Full Stack Developer**.
 My goal is to became a Software Engineer.

 #### :hammer_and_wrench: Languages and Tools: